-E Other methods
+B Other methods

-- 1. For instant soil surface protection, mulch or apply hydro-seed.

-- 2. Grassing.

-- 3. For sediment control on tracks refer to FPGs

-Tracks #1 Track Construction and #2 Track
+- 1. For instant soil surface protection, mulch or apply hydro-seed. - 2.
+Grassing. - 3.
+For sediment control on tracks refer to FPGs Tracks #1 - Track Construction and #2 - Track Rehabilitation. - 4.
+Polymers can also be applied to lock soil particles together and therefore prevent erosion of the surface.

-Rehabilitation.